Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies

-Here, for the sake of a comparison between our predictions and the model-specific VMD-values of meson-proton scattering lengths inferred in Refs.\,\cite{Strakovsky:2019bev, Strakovsky:2020uqs, Strakovsky:2021vyk, Strakovsky:2025ews}, we equate our near-threshold results with Eq.\,\eqref{eq:19} to arrive at a crude estimate of $|\alpha_{Vp}|$.
+Here, for the sake of a comparison between our predictions and the model-specific VMD-values of meson-proton scattering lengths inferred in Refs.\,\cite{Strakovsky:2019bev, Strakovsky:2020uqs, Strakovsky:2021vyk, Strakovsky:2025ews}, we equate our near-threshold results with Eq.\,\eqref{eq:19} to arrive at an estimate of the slope parameter $|\alpha_{Vp}|$ via Eq.\,\eqref{avmd1}.
 The results are listed in Table~\ref{tab:4} and plotted in Fig.\,\ref{fig:18}.
 The differences between $\mathbb{P}-$dyn and $\mathbb{P}-$am predictions again highlight the importance of the dynamical quark loop -- Fig.\,\ref{FigPomMechanism} -- near threshold.
 It is worth recording the following pattern in our predictions:

 The $\mathbb{P}-$dyn results may be described by